-Milo Yiannopoulos in uncharted territory: the hot seat
+Milo Yiannopoulos resigns from Breitbart amid child sex storm

 Milo Yiannopoulos finally went too far.

-It's odd to say that about someone who has called feminism "a bowel cancer," labeled a reporter a "thick-as-pig-sh*t media Jew" and has said flatly that he hates Islam.

-But Yiannopoulos, an editor at Breitbart News who describes himself as "the most fabulous supervillain on the internet," now finds himself in a professional crisis unlike any he's faced before.

-While Yiannopoulos has made a living off deliberately offensive statements, recently unearthed remarks in which he seemed to endorse sex between "younger boys and older men" cost him two opportunities to reach a larger audience.
+The professional provocateur has resigned as an editor at Breitbart News amid a firestorm over unearthed comments in which he seemed to endorse sex between "younger boys and older men."

-And now there is speculation that Breitbart, typically unapologetic in the face of public outrage, may cut ties with Yiannopoulos.

-The Washington Post's Robert Costa reported that there were "ongoing discussions" about Yiannopoulos' future at Breitbart on Monday afternoon.
-A separate report in The Washingtonian said "at least a half-dozen" Breitbart employees had threatened to leave the company unless Yiannopoulos is fired.
+Yiannopoulos released a statement on Tuesday afternoon, minutes before he was scheduled to give a press conference in Manhattan.

+"It would be wrong to allow my poor choice of words to detract from my colleagues' important reporting, so today I am resigning from Breitbart, effectively immediately.
+This decision is mine alone," Yiannopoulos said in a statement.

 In one of the clips, Yiannopoulos seemed to speak sympathetically of certain sexual relationships between adult men and 13-year-old boys.